mrmonopoly-cyber/safe_array.h/README.md

 //FEATURES
-Right now the system is capable of creating a mono dimensional array,setting values of data in the array, getting a pointer to an element in the array, destroy the array, get the size of the array.
+Right now the system is capable of creating a mono dimensional array,setting values of data in the array, getting a pointer to an element in the array, destroy the array, get the size of the array., print all the array
 The step needed to access to an item in the array is constant and consists in 2 steps:
     1 - access the object itself
     2 - access to the item you wanna know.(if you need a proprieties of the array you only need 1 step to access it)